 Settings > Notifications.

-After saving the webhook URL, go ahead and give some critical category a negative rating in Klaus.
+After saving the webhook URL, go ahead and give some critical category a negative rating or for a CSAT response in Klaus.
 This is required so that Zapier can get a sense of the type of data that webhook will start receiving.
 Worry not, since you can always delete or edit the review later.

 Wait a minute or two for Zapier to process the hook's payload and then click Test in the Find Data step.
 Once it has found our request, Zapier will save the fields it finds.
 We're good to continue!